Will Squires: Career

 Squires signed his first professional contract with Blackpool in May 2022, a one-year deal with the option for a further 12 months; Academy director Ciaran Donnelly said that Squires "has an ultra-professional approach to everything he does".
 A youth-team player with Blackpool from the age of nine, he had been a part of the under-19 team that reached quarter-finals of the FA Youth Cup and won the Lancashire FA Professional Youth Cup, making 44 appearances in the 2021–22 campaign.
 He was loaned out to Bamber Bridge in the Northern Premier League Premier Division, before being recalled on 7 October 2023.
 He made his first-team debut for Blackpool at Bloomfield Road on 10 October 2023, in a 5–2 win over Liverpool U21 in the group stage of the EFL Trophy.
 On 15 December 2023, he joined National League North club Southport on a one-month loan.

 In July 2024, Squires returned to Bamber Bridge on a permanent basis following his release from Blackpool.
+Squires now plays for non league Squires Gate FC based in Blackpool.